Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L2.rst

 Graph name: `graph_mult`
 ###########################################

 This graph is used to compute the final result.
-It multiply the results of apodization and the interpolation and accumulates the results of each transducer.
+It multiplies the results of apodization and the interpolation and accumulates the results of each transducer.

 - **Graph Inputs**:
 	- `para_const_pre`: Graph_mult's kernel kfun_mult_pre self-used structural parameter include iter_line, iter_element to record the number of lines processed.
-It's definition could be seen in L1/include/kernel_mult.hpp.
+Its definition can be seen in L1/include/kernel_mult.hpp.
 	- `para_const_0`: Graph_mult's kernel kfun_mult_0 self-used structural parameter include iter_line, iter_element to record the number of lines processed;
 	- `para_const_1`: Graph_mult's kernel kfun_mult_1 self-used structural parameter include iter_line, iter_element to record the number of lines processed;
 	- `para_const_2`: Graph_mult's kernel kfun_mult_2 self-used structural parameter include iter_line, iter_element to record the number of lines processed;